tosher/Mediawiker/README.md

 ## Documentation

-- Use Packages/Mediawiker/Mediawiker.sublime-settings for setup wiki-connect and plugin options.
+- Use Preferences:Package settings:Mediawiker: "Settings  - Default" and "Settings - User" for setup wiki-connect and plugin options.
 - Some connection specific rules:
  - If user-name is empty, then authorization will not be used.
  - If user-name is not empty, but user-password is empty, you will be prompted for password on action.